CleisthenesH/YALE-JIT/README.md

 I comfort myself through this process by saying:
 > Good programmers throw out a lot of code.

-Check [the ordinal](https://github.com/CleisthenesH/YALE) for comparison more info.
+Check [the original](https://github.com/CleisthenesH/YALE) for comparison and more info.